Coverage | ID cards | Care | Cost | HPHConnect | Privacy | Rights and Responsibilities | Appeals

 The HIPAA Privacy Rule took effect on April 14, 2003, and requires Harvard Pilgrim to provide its members with a

-.
+Notice of Privacy Practices.
 The Notice explains how we use information about our members and under what conditions we are permitted to share that information with others.

 Requesting Member Feedback

 Periodically, we ask our members for feedback about their experiences with Harvard Pilgrim.
 We may ask opinions about a variety of subjects — like marketing campaigns, the enrollment experience, Member Services interactions, working with a Health or Lifestyle coach or about joining our member advisory panel, Harvard Pilgrim Listens.
 We reach out in different ways, e.g., by phone, mail or email.
 Sometimes, Harvard Pilgrim uses a third party vendor to gather feedback.

 The information collected is used to help us create better products, programs, services and decision support tools.
 We want you to feel a bit more confident that when you select Harvard Pilgrim, your health care needs will be met.
 We are dedicated to improving the quality and value of health care for the people and communities we serve.
 And, there's no one better than you to help us.

 Please be assured that all information is safeguarded, securely transmitted, and always kept confidential!